 Help Your Dog Get Accustomed to the Crate

 Purchase the crate well ahead of the travel date and train your dog to stay in his crate before travel, using it as his “home” for a least one week before your planned travel to give him or her more security and less anxiety.
 This is very important, and many people skip this very important step.
 Make the crate a friendly place for your dog by putting treats in there and allow your dog free access to the crate.

 Contact your airline and tell them you are traveling with your dog before you book your ticket to be sure your airline has not met its limits on the number of pets they will carry on your flight.
 Most airlines restrict the number of pets — both in the cabin and underneath — allowed on each flight.

 Additional Pet Travel Tips:

 - Try to avoid layovers altogether, but if necessary, keep them as short as possible.
-Direct flights are optimal to minimize the stress on your dog.
+Nonstop flights are optimal to minimize the stress on your dog.

 - Schedule a trip to the groomer.
 A clean pet makes for a more comfortable traveler.

 - Consider booking your travel at the earliest time of the day or the latest, especially in warm temperatures to reduce the risk of overheating.

 - If your pet is traveling in the plane with you, you might want to consider booking a window seat to keep your pet safe from aisle traffic while in the carrier.
 Check with your airline to make certain your pet and its carrier meet the requirements for traveling in the cabin with you.